simondean/widdershins-issues/multiple-response-examples/README.md

 # Example of issue with response examples

-This is an example for https://github.com/Mermade/widdershins/issues/111
+This was an example for https://github.com/Mermade/widdershins/issues/111 which is a new feature that has since been added to Widdershins.

 # Regenerating the Slate HTML